Skip to content

 DaemonService

-Internal cluster protocol — Not a public API
+Internal cluster protocol — not a public API

 What you’ll learn

-• The handshake, heartbeat, and shutdown sequences.
+• The handshake, heartbeat, lifecycle, and shutdown sequences.

-RPC
+The RPC

 service DaemonService {